IARC-CSU/DataVisualization/README.md

 # IARC/CSU github Dataviz webpage

-Welcome to the CSU dataviz gallery, a webpage listing all graphics and datavisualization made by the [https://www.iarc.who.int/branches-csu](Cancer Surveillance Unit).
+Welcome to the CSU dataviz gallery, a webpage listing all graphics and datavisualization made by the [Cancer Surveillance Unit][https://www.iarc.who.int/branches-csu].

 The repository is maintained by Mathieu Laversanne and Frédéric LAM.
 Github.io url is https://iarc-csu.github.io/DataVisualization.